Affordable and low carbon housing Nightingale 1.0 - Breathe Architecture: Photo: Peter Clarke

-Kellie Caught, Senior Advisor at the Australian Council of Social Service will deliver a keynote address at this National Forum presented by the CRCLCL Research Node of Excellence at the University of Wollongong.
-The Forum aims to better understand the energy-related challenges faced by Australia’s low income households and how to provide them with affordable, energy efficient homes.
+Kellie Caught, Senior Advisor at the Australian Council of Social Service, and Dr Matthew Soeberg, Manager Sustainable Homes, Sustainability Victoria will deliver keynote addresses at this National Forum, which is presented by the CRCLCL Research Node of Excellence at the University of Wollongong.
+This National Forum seeks to generate a better understanding of the energy-related challenges faced by low income households in our community and how to provide them with affordable, energy efficient homes.

 The Forum offers the opportunity to explore a range of issues and solutions including: